We are expert building and construction lawyers who provide practical legal advice and representation to:

 Our Melbourne-based construction lawyers provide advice in this complex area, including in relation to code of practice compliance and regulator investigations prosecution issues.

-Whether you’re a builder or contractor, and whether you’re providing the service or are the recipient of the service, it is important that you ensure that the terms of trade are helpful to you, and not a potential hindrance.
+Whether you’re a builder or contractor, and whether you’re providing the service or are the recipient of the service, it is important to ensure that the terms of trade are helpful to you, and not a potential hindrance.

 Our construction lawyers in Melbourne are experienced in both drafting and reviewing terms of trade, including terms that include payment terms and credit arrangements.
 Getting this right upfront can save confusion and cost and later – and prevents a dispute later.